-Programming rolling-code-protected garage door openers in the U.S.A.
+Programming rolling-codeprotected garage door openers in the U.S.A.

-If your garage door opener has a rolling code feature, program the HomeLink® Wireless Control System for it by following steps 1 through 5 in the "Programming garage door openers in the U.S.A." section above and then continuing the steps below.
+If your garage door opener has a rolling code feature, program the HomeLink® Wireless Control System for it by following steps 1 through 5 in the "Programming garage door openers in the U.S.A." section above and then continuing with the following steps.

-The assistance of a second person may make the programming quicker and easier.
+The assistance of a second person

+may make the programming quicker and easier.